Palakkkk11/METACRAFTERS-JAVASCRIPT-ASSESSMENT/README.md

         $git clone <link of repo>

 2. Make sure Node.js is installed.
-3. In the project directory, open a terminal and run:
+3. In the project directory, open a terminal and run the code.

-        $node myNFT.js

 ## Author
 Palak Jain :)